-- Increase activation of some k nodes, decrease that of others - Suggestion, overlap as a sum of the smaller activations, the "shared" activation - layer.
-Record the activations in the hidden layer; - "Sharpen" the activations of k nodes; - hidden layer appropriately; - Do a full forward pass from the input layer to the output layer. - Backpropagate as usual from the output layer to the input layer; - Repeat.
+- Increase activation of some k nodes, decrease that of others - Suggestion, overlap as a sum of the smaller activations, the "shared" activation - Perform a forward-activation pass from the input layer to the hidden layer.
+Record the activations in the hidden layer; - "Sharpen" the activations of k nodes; - Using the difference between the old activation and the sharpened activation on each node as "error", backpropagate this error to the input layer, modifying the weights between the input layer and the hidden layer appropriately; - Do a full forward pass from the input layer to the output layer. - Backpropagate as usual from the output layer to the input layer; - Repeat.